alcueca/awesome-oracles/README.md

 ### Contributing

 Please do.
 Open a PR.
+Some things that are always welcome:
+ - Add content to this README
+ - Fixes to existing oracle adapters
+ - Better descriptions on when the existing oracle adapters can be trusted
+ - Audits for existing oracle adapters
+ - Deployment addresses for ERC-7726 oracle adapters
+ - New ERC-7726 oracle adapters

-Remember to run the following two commands before pushing to conform to our coding style.
+Please remember to run the following two commands before pushing to conform to our coding style.

 ```
 yarn prettier:write